wix-incubator/react-module-container/ReactModule-README.md

 ####Example
 ```
 {
   files: ['y.js', `${props.files.fakeFile}`, ['1.js', '2.js', '3.js'], 'z.js'],
   component: 'Prefix.mainComponentName'
 }
 ```

 ####Explanation
-Before being rendered all of the required `files` will be loaded.
+When the host tries to render the lazy component, it starts by loading all the required `files`.
-Once all `files` are loaded, your component will be rendered receiving the props parameter as props.
+Once all `files` are loaded, the component is rendered and receives the props parameter as `props`.